dentolos19/finn/README.md

   <span>Finn</span>
 </h1>

-Simplify your retirement planning with personal financial advice, provided by AI-boosted advisor on your phone.
+Simplify your retirement planning with personal financial advice, provided by AI-boosted advisor on your phone!

 ## 🏢 Mission